-Assisted living in Minnesota costs approximately $6,250 per month on average (about $75,000 annually), based on statewide pricing trends and the standardized range-based modeling framework used across SeniorCareCostGuide.
-This places Minnesota modestly above the national median and positions it as a moderately high-cost assisted living market within the Midwest.
+Assisted living in Minnesota costs approximately $6,573 per month on average (about $78,876 annually), based on statewide pricing trends and the standardized range-based modeling framework used across SeniorCareCostGuide.
+This places Minnesota modestly above the national median of $6,200 and positions it as a moderately higher-cost assisted living market within the Midwest.

-However, pricing varies significantly across the state.
-Twin Cities metro communities, including Minneapolis, St. Paul, Bloomington, and Maple Grove, frequently exceed the statewide midpoint due to stronger healthcare infrastructure, higher labor costs, and elevated demand for senior housing, while Greater Minnesota regional markets often provide more moderate pricing structures.
+Pricing varies significantly across the state.
+Twin Cities metro communities including Minneapolis, St. Paul, Bloomington, and Maple Grove frequently exceed the statewide median due to stronger healthcare infrastructure, higher labor costs, and elevated demand for senior housing, while Greater Minnesota regional markets such as St. Cloud and Mankato offer more moderate pricing structures.

 Minnesota Assisted Living Cost Snapshot (2026)